sifank/KOBSpower/INSTALL.md

 The driver is only compatible with firmware version 3.1.0 or higher.

-INDI DLI digiswitch driver is released as a in source and binary packages.
+INDI KOBSpower driver is released in source and binary packages.
 It is compatible with libindi >= v1.8.2

 DEPENDENCIES: